andrevidela/Research-report/Thesis/index.md

 ### Too linear now

-We've already mentionned before how benefitial it would be for our optimisation strategy to be _100%_ linear in every aspect.
-We also mentioned how this is a problem to implement basic functionality like `drop` and `copy`, but those are artifical examples, rarely does a programmer need to call `copy` or `drop` in industrial applications.
-Therefore I will present a couple of situation where being _entirely_ linear results in tricky code or impossible code and then propose a solution.
+We've already mentioned before how beneficial it would be for our optimisation strategy to be _100%_ linear in every aspect.
+We also mentioned how this is a problem to implement basic functionality like `drop` and `copy`, but those are artificial examples, rarely does a programmer need to call `copy` or `drop` in industrial applications.
+In the following example I will show how linear types hold back programming and how QTT can fix it.

-#### Logging

-This is a common scenario, you're trying to debug effectful code, and for this you're spreading around log statements hoping that running the program will give you insight into how it's running.
+A common scenario when debugging effectful code is sprinkling around log statements hoping that running the program will give insight into how it's running.

 ```haskell
 do datas <- getData arg1 arg2